Mandy-cyber/FishStuff/README.md

   <li><b>MAX</b> - largest value</li>
 </ul>
 <img src="https://user-images.githubusercontent.com/67931161/141595982-9d52fecb-3a53-48a3-bbff-ec2e1734ce38.jpg" alt="table showing the statistical data of each numerical column"/>

+The 'count' value remains constant throughout as there are no NULL values in any of the columns.
+It is also important to note that the standard deviation value for each column is large in relation to their mean values.
+This represents the broad spread of data within each column (the data values aren't very close to the mean), and this is further backed by the large interquartile ranges.
+In this scenario, the large standard deviation is not alarming as the dataset is simply showing recorded general observations across many different features.
+It would be [interesting](https://github.com/Mandy-cyber/FishStuff/blob/main/README.md#-key-observations), however, to break the dataset down further and look at the standard deviation for e.g the 'Catch Percentage', parish by parish.
+This could be used by Farmers to determine in which parish(es) they would be most likely to catch fish.

+What the above information also shows is an outlier.
+The 'min' value for the 'Avg Weight/g' was zero grams, which is, of course, not a valid weight as *weight > zero*.
+In a scenario where the mean value is necessary, the trimmed mean (TrMean) could be calculated.

 [**_(back to top)_**](https://github.com/Mandy-cyber/FishStuff/blob/main/README.md#table-of-contents)
 <br>